-Upon completion of this certificate, students will be trained and able to perform the basic duties and responsibilities required of an entry level payroll accounting clerk.
+NCE860 Upon completion of this certificate, students will be trained and able to perform the basis duties and and the state of the stat

 Upon successful completion of this program, students should be able to:

 - Analyze, synthesize, and evaluate payroll principles as defined by Social Security Act and understand laws relating to the payment of wages and salaries. - Analyze and solve problems associated with the calculation and reporting of payroll. - Accurately apply accounting principles to computerized and manual payroll systems.